jj-tsao/reelix-ai/docs/design/investigator-agent.md

 The Investigator Agent (built on Claude Agent SDK) reads Reelix's own production logs, attributes a quality regression to a specific stage of the recommendation pipeline, proposes a concrete diff; and, when `apply_mode` is enabled, it branches, implements the fix, and verifies it by replaying a frozen eval set.
 Finally, the agent writes a report with findings and verified solutions for human review and approval.

-Observability is done separately: OpenTelemetry and Grafana for live traces, batch metrics and LLM-as-a-judge evals for daily aggregates (`jobs.eval_judge`).
-The Investigator's main job is root-cause attribution, solutioning, and verification: **which stage caused it, on the evidence of which specific queries, and what change would fix it — then testing that change against a frozen baseline and handing the human a diff for approval.**
+The Investigator's main job is root-cause attribution, solutioning, and verification: **which stage caused it, on the evidence of which specific queries, and what change would fix it; then testing that change against a frozen baseline and handing the human a diff for approval.**

 ---

 ## What problem does it solve?

 Reelix has two existing evaluation layers.
-The batched **LLM-as-a-judge eval** (`jobs.eval_judge`) samples completed queries and scores them on relevance, novelty, spec fidelity, list coherence, and explanation quality. **Distributed tracing (OTel)** gives per-request stage timing and metadata.
-Together they are sufficient for detection but inefficient for diagnosis.
+The batched **LLM-as-a-judge eval** (`jobs.eval_judge`) samples completed queries and scores them on relevance, novelty, spec fidelity, list coherence, and explanation quality. **Distributed tracing** (OTel, surfaced in Grafana) gives per-request stage timing and metadata.
+Together they are sufficient for detection but inefficient for diagnosis and mitigation.

 Investigating a regression means a human reading query logs and traces, attributing the root cause to a pipeline stage, composing a candidate fix, and verifying it by hand.
 1–2 hours of effort per regression.